 It interfaces perfectly with the UD2.7 Tesla Coil driver.
-The MIDI controller supports both standalone and MIDI operation, with a dual channel MIDI output for control of two different Tesla Coils independently (4 available outputs in total, two pairs of mirrored outputs).
+The MIDI2 controller supports both standalone and MIDI operation, with a dual channel output for control of two different Tesla Coils independently (4 available outputs in total, two pairs of mirrored outputs).
 Each channel also supports a full host of MIDI support including velocity, pitch bend, volume, and two-tone polyphone per channel, for a total of 4 tone polyphony when operating two coils!

 I developed this controller a while back for my own coils and have used this extensively over the past few years across a variety of coil sizes, platforms, and it has proven to be a simple, robust and reliable controller.
 This controller is now available for sale due to very popular demand.

 The Dual Channel MIDI Controller is designed primarily for optical output and fiber-optic interface with the coil, but can also interface directly with most DRSSTC via a 5V enable signal.
 Optical control is recommended for noise immunity and electrical safety.
 This controller comes with the following features:

 This controller has been tested extensively on small 800kHz DRSSTCs to large 20kHz DRSSTCs with excellent results, and have been used in many coils around the world to date!

 This controller aimed at the advanced coiler looking for a simple but powerful controller for their DRSSTC.
-He/she should be experienced enough to debug the controller and interface it appropriately with the coil.
+She/he should be experienced enough to debug the controller and interface it appropriately with the coil.
 The intended operation of the controller is to interface with the coil driver (such as the UD2.7) via a fiber-optic link of your choice.
 This provides both electrical isolation for safety, as well as noise immunity in the high EMI environment of a Tesla Coil.
 It is possible to use the output signal to interface directly with say a 5V TTL enable line on your driver, but this is not recommended over optical isolation.